-Slowly approach the beach and shut off the engines using the DESS key when water depth is 90 cm (3 ft) under the hull, then pull the boat to the beach.
+Come slowly to the beach and shut off the engine using the DESS key when water depth is 90 cm (3 ft) under the hull, then pull the boat to the beach.
 Ensure that all accessories are OFF.

 A. 90 cm (3 ft) of water under the hull